webngay/wpro/readme.txt

 *	define('WPRO_AWS_VIRTHOST', 'files.example.org'); // If you have
 	a virthost for your Amazon S3 bucket, it should be there.
 *	define('WPRO_AWS_ENDPOINT', 's3-eu-west-1.amazonaws.com'); // The
 	Amazon endpoint datacenter where your S3 bucket is.
+Se list of endpoints below.

 Those are the AWS endpoints: